yl2811-cmd/Showheel/wwwroot/story-engl.md

 ## I. Basic Architecture

 Anna's childhood is a standalone sub-novel, covering her from age 3 (when she first has memories) to age 19 (before the start of the main storyline in Episode 12).
-It is entirely told from Anna's third-person point of view (POV).
+It is entirely told from Anna's third-person perspective (POV).
 The total length is approximately 250,000-400,000 words.

 **Structural spine = breathing within the radius of the world.** Expansion → Contraction → Re-expansion.
 - A 3-year-old's world: 50 meters in front and behind the Eagle's Nest